Creepy unicorn cake

 Preheat the oven to 180°C (convection oven 160°C).

 Prepare 500 g FunCakes Mix for Sponge Cake as indicated on the package.
 Grease the baking pans with Bake Release Spray.
-Divide the batter into 2 portions and colour these green and purple with the FunColours Gels.
+Divide the batter into 2 portions and colour these green and purple with the gels.
 Fill the baking pans with the batter and bake the cakes for 30-35 minutes in the middle of the preheated oven.
-After baking, release them on a cooling grid and let them cool completely.
+Let the cakes cool down by using a cooling grid.

 Prepare 500 g FunCakes Mix for Buttercream as indicated on the package.
 Add to taste the flavour paste to the buttercream.